ZadorLaboratory/mapseq-processing/README.md

 This is necessary because there is a fair amount of mutation that occurs during viral replication.
 We don't worry about mismatches in the other components of the sequence (SSI barcode, UMI sequence) because these are added during sample processing and thus have lower error rates.

 For a standard ~400M read experiment, this takes about 90 minutes on a high-memory (192GB RAM) node.
+(Or 50 minutes on a new Mac M3, 96GB RAM).

 ### process_fasta.py